RobbieRotten/obsidian/content/UTS Law Notes/Statutory Interpretation notes.md

 Part C: 350 words
-- The Principal Lawyer supervising your work has noticed that that the Authority’s file on this area of law is out of date.
+- The Principal Lawyer supervising your work has noticed that that the Authority's file on this area of law is out of date.
 - She asks you to update it by following the instructions below:
   - List FOUR sources that would directly assist in understanding the laws regarding liquor licences in NSW and be relevant to the specific advice you have given above.
     - The four sources must be selected from the following categories, with no more than one source from each of these six categories: